korewireless/OmniCore-C-Device-SDK/doc/porting_guide.md

 Application binaries and sources are in the `examples/` directory.

-These examples use the Device SDK to connect to Cloud IoT Core, subscribe to Cloud Pub/Sub topics, publish information to Cloud IoT Core, and receive data from Cloud IoT Core.
+These examples use the Device SDK to connect to Omnicore IoT Core, subscribe to Cloud Pub/Sub topics, publish information to Cloud IoT Core, and receive data from Cloud IoT Core.

 The examples' source code shows you how to initialize and use the Device SDK's C API.
-For more information about the C API, consult the comments in the [example code](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/examples), [`README.md`](../README.md), [`doc/user_guide.md`](user_guide.md), and the [API reference](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/api/html/index.html).
+For more information about the C API, consult the comments in the [example code](https://github.com/korewireless/Omnicore-C-Device-SDK/examples), [`README.md`](../README.md), [`doc/user_guide.md`](user_guide.md).

-To build the examples follow the [instructions in the main `README.md`](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/#building-the-examples).
+To build the examples follow the [instructions in the main `README.md`](https://github.com/korewireless/Omnicore-C-Device-SDK/#building-the-examples).

 # Porting